iterative/dvc.org/content/docs/user-guide/glossary/workspace.md

 name: Workspace
 match: [workspace]
 tooltip: >-
-  Directory containing all your project files e.g. raw datasets, source code, ML models, etc. Typically, it's also a Git repository.
+  The [workspace](/doc/user-guide/glossary/workspace) is the directory containing all your project files e.g. raw datasets, source code, ML models, etc. Typically, it's also a Git repository.
 It will contain your DVC project.
-Learn more about the [workspace concept](/doc/user-guide/glossary/workspace) in DVC.
 ---

 # Workspace